MarcCoquand/Blog/site/posts/cardinality.md

 2+1=3
 ```

+So sum types are called sum types because they're the sum of the cardinalities
+of all their members.
+Product types are called product types because they are
+the product of all their members, intuitive right?

-Some other types that often come up are strings and numbers, whose cardinalities
+Some other primitive types that often come up are strings and numbers, whose
-we both represent as ∞ (although number is closer to 2^54, still we
+cardinalities we both represent as ∞, to indicate that their cardinality is
-distinguish that this is a big number).
-It is important to remember that
-cardinality(1+∞)≠ ∞.
+large.
+Remember that cardinality(1+∞)≠∞.
 Different sizes of infinity matters!

-## A more difficult problem
+## Cardinality in practice, a more difficult problem

-We want to create a simple application that loads some data and displays it.
-The
+Say we want to create a simple application that loads some data and displays it.
-application starts of by loading in information from a source and then displays
+The application starts of by loading in information from a source and then
-it to the user.
+displays it to the user.
 If it fails it displays an error.
-How should we structure this
+How should we
-applications state?
+structure this applications state?

-We do not have a lot of information but there are already a few things we know
+We do not have a lot of information but there are already things we know are
-will be needed in the data model.
+needed in the data model.

 - We have a state where data is being loaded.
 - If downloaded successfully, we load the main state with the data.